russ8412/OHSU-SkillTrack/CONTRIBUTING.md

 # Contributing Guide

-How to set up, code, test, review, and release.
+Review this document to learn our guidelines on how to set up, code, test, review, and release.

 ## Code of Conduct
 IMPORT THIS FROM THE TEAM CHARTER - Currently a WIP